Get in Touch

 Be sure to vacuum the following regularly: upholstered furniture and underneath furniture, rugs and carpet edges next to skirting boards.
 Pet bedding should also be regularly cleaned.
 It is essential to immediately discard the contents of your vacuum cleaner, outside of or away from your property.

 Regularly washing fabric items will also help to keep your items safe from damage.
 If you are storing clothes, be sure to wrap them in plastic to maintain their original state and to prevent textile pest damage.

 Hygiene is a key factor in the prevention and treatment of textile pests.
 At Rentokil, we provide quick and efficient control of an infestation with our expert pest control solutions.

 If you have noticed a textile pest infestation in your home or business, please ensure you take the following steps:

 1 - Once you have discovered a problem, call the experts to inspect your premises for textile pests.

 2 - Your local Rentokil technician will recommend a solution based on the level of infestation.

 3 - Our chemical control solutions involve the careful use of insecticides in areas identified with the signs of an infestation.
 Depending on the species and in which area they have been found on your premises, insecticides may be applied through the method of surface-space sprays or dusts.

 4 - If required, our pest control technicians will set up regular visits to monitor the situation and prevent textile pests from further destroying your premises.

-Contact Rentokil online to arrange a survey of your home or business.
+Contact Rentokil now to arrange a survey of your home or business.
 We will put in place an integrated pest management programme to get rid of beetles and other pests that cause damage to your property.